20 Secrets for Eating Bread Without Getting Fat

 “Breads that are made with nuts and seeds pack a ton of nutrition,” says Hayim.
 “Compared to regular bread, they are also more filling and satisfying, and they have a lower glycemic index, which prevents the quick spike and fall in blood sugar levels.”
 Not only will these kinds of breads help curb overeating, but nuts like walnuts and seeds like chia, pumpkin, and sunflower seeds add a nice textural element.
-PLUS: Find out the best brand-name breads for weight loss!

 Friends of Bread Don’t Let Bread Stay Single

 Set up your slice of bread on a hot date.
-“Beyond healthy fats, pair breads with protein; a little meat or tofu balances the carbohydrates in bread and pasta,” suggests Dr. Taz.
+“Beyond healthy fats, pair bread with protein; a little meat or tofu balances the carbohydrates in bread and pasta,” suggests Dr. Taz.
 “Adding protein will keep you full and eating less.”

 Switch Up Your Condiments